 PKEVENT IoCreateNotificationEvent( PUNICODE_STRING EventName, PHANDLE EventHandle );

-Pointer to a location in which to return a handle for the event object.
-In Windows Server 2003 and later versions of Windows, the returned handle is a kernel handle.
+[out] Pointer to a location in which to return a kernel handle for the event object.

 IoCreateNotificationEvent returns a pointer to the created or opened event object or NULL if the event object could not be created or opened.

 If the event object does not already exist, IoCreateNotificationEvent creates and opens it, and sets its state to Signaled.

 If the event object already exists, IoCreateNotificationEvent just opens the event object.